 Either– living with a caregiver, arranged by the student’s family.

-To nominate a Designated Caregiver, complete the Designated Caregiver Agreement and send or scan-email it to the College with the enrolment application.
+To nominate a Designated Caregiver, complete the Designated Caregiver Agreement on the online enrolment application.

 Or – taking part in the Wellington Girls’ College Homestay Programme.